-Michelle den Dekker was inducted into the Sport Australia Hall of Fame on Friday, December 4, 2020 as an Athlete Member for her contribution to the sport of netball.
+Michelle den Dekker OAM was inducted into the Sport Australia Hall of Fame in 2020 as an Athlete Member for her contribution to the sport of netball.

 Michelle den Dekker is one of Australian netball’s most successful captains.
 She is a two-time World Champion, having led her team to victory in 1991 and 1995.
 She also won gold at the Auckland 1990 Commonwealth Games.
 Michelle led a dominant Australian team to a remarkable 92 per cent -win ratio in a record 71 matches as captain.
 Widely considered one of the best and cleanest defenders to ever play for the Australian team, Michelle also played for the Adelaide Ravens and was voted the greatest netball player to ever come out of South Australia.

 She is one of the Australian netball team’s most successful captains, leading them to world championships in 1991 and 1995 and to victory at the Auckland 1990 Commonwealth Games, when netball was a demonstration sport.
 She was widely considered one of the best and cleanest defenders ever to play for the Australian Netball team.